Mouse models of Down syndrome: Model

-The Ts1Cje mouse model of Down Syndrome was developed at the University of California San Franciscco in 1997.
+The Ts1Cje mouse model of Down Syndrome was developed at the University of California, San Francisco in 1997.
 This model has a partial triplication of MMU 16 that is smaller than the triplicated region in the Ts65Dn model.
 Ts1Cje triplication contains what has been identified as the Down Syndrome Critical Region, a region involved in all forms of DS.
 Ts1Cje mice have three copies of the distal portion of MMU16 from the genes Sod1 to Mx1.
 However, the Sod1 gene does not have three active copies.